ionos-enterprise/ionos-enterprise-sdk-dotnet/README.md

 | loadbalancerId | **yes** | string | The ID of the load balancer. |
 | depth | no | int | The level of details returned. |

-After retrieving a load balancer, either by getting it by id, or as a create response object, you can call the `FindAll` method directly on the object:
+After retrieving a load balancer, either by getting it by id, or as a create response object, you can call the `FindAll` method directly.

 ```
  var balancedNics = lbApi.FindAll(datacenterId, loadbalancerId, depth);